meetbryce/unify/docs/TUTORIAL.md

 ### Graphical analysis

 Unify has only primitive built-in charting features.
-But if you use Clickhouse as your database backend then you can connect lots of popular Business Intelligence tools to the database.
+But you can connect lots of popular Business Intelligence tools to the database.

 The easiest way to start is to use [Metabase](https://www.metabase.com/) - a popular open source BI tool.